zodimo/TicTacToeWithBettingOnChain/README.md

 (if not implemented && True is used )

-- [ ] can join initiated game
+- [x] can join initiated game

   - [x] game initiated with valid parameters (enforced by types)
   - [x] initiated game value must match the bet value
   - [x] joining value must match the bet value
   - [x] output value goes to script
-  - [ ] output gamestate is valid
+  - [x] output gamestate is valid
-    - [ ] playerTwoPubKeyHash value is added from command
+    - [x] playerTwoPubKeyHash value is added from command ( I know all the datum props need to be tested)

 - [ ] can make move